GenericMappingTools/gmt/src/coast/README.txt

 	Set of subroutines used by other programs string_check_subs.c:
-	Subroutines for checking segments.
+	Subroutines for checking segments. poly_misc_subs.c:
+	Subroutines for misc polygon operations.

-The makefile will create a libcoast.a out of those three files.
+The makefile will create a libcoast.a out of those four files.
 The makefile will do alot of the steps.
 One should study the makefile and see what the options are.
 For instance, to bin all the polygons after the cleaning is completed one can do "make bin".